sepal-contrib/se.plan/doc/en.rst

 .. warning::

-    This contraint is hard coded in the tool.
-The user cannot customize it.
+    This contraint is hard coded in the tool, the user cannot customize it.
 It covers the entire world meaning that it will not mask all your analysis if **se.plan** is run outside of the LMIC.

 .. list-table::
     :header-rows: 1